- Contact Us

 Hiring and Working Abroad

-There is a considerable planning and organization when you are thinking of initiating or expanding your program in another country, hiring a foreign national to perform work at the University, and placing and hiring employees to work abroad.
+There is a considerable planning and organization when you are thinking of initiating or expanding your program in another country, hiring an international employee to perform work at the University, and placing and hiring employees to work abroad.
 There is a range of factors to consider that is beyond the typical requirements when performing the same work domestically.

 In working with other University core offices, UF Human Resources will partner with the UF community in mitigating the risks and navigating through the challenges and the complexity in bringing talents to U.S. and placing and hiring employees abroad.